 Do you want me to update your “/home/USERNAME/.google_authenticator” file (y/n) y

-Feel free to answer the next questions according to your own needs.
+Feel free to answer the questions after that in accordance with your own needs.

-Also be sure to use the Google Authenticator app to either scan the qr-code, or add an account with the secret key and the verification code.
-A reminder to not forget printing out the emergency scratch codes and then storing them in a safe place.
+Be sure to use the Google Authenticator app to either scan the qr-code or add an account with the secret key and the verification code.
+Remember not to forget to print out the emergency scratch codes and store them in a safe place.

 Next, change back to root and restart the SSH server.
-In case you’ve added two-factor authentication for the root user you may move to the next step.
+In the case that you have added two-factor authentication for the root user, you may move to the next step.

 Lastly, restart the SSH server.

-That’s all, you will now have a SSH server with an two-factor authentication.
+That is all, you should now have a SSH server with an two-factor authentication.